calvinchengkw/calvinchengkw.github.io/_pages/cv.md

 {% include base_path %}

-Education
+### Education
 ====
-* MSc. in Public Policy (Distinction), London School of Economics and Political Science, 2023
+**MSc. in Public Policy (Distinction), London School of Economics and Political Science**, 2023
-  * Capstone project: Index-linking social transfers in developing countries to safeguard vulnerable communities during economic uncertainty - in collaboration with the World Bank Social Protecion and Jobs Global Practice
+* Capstone project: Index-linking social transfers in developing countries to safeguard vulnerable communities during economic uncertainty - *in collaboration with the World Bank Social Protecion and Jobs Global Practice*
-  * Extended essay: The causal effect of retirement on wellbeing in Malaysia: a regression discontinuity approach *Key modules: Labour economics, Advanced empirical methods for policy analysis, Causal Inference for observational and experimental studies
+* Extended essay: The causal effect of retirement on wellbeing in Malaysia: a regression discontinuity approach
+* Key modules: Labour economics, Advanced empirical methods for policy analysis, Causal Inference for observational and experimental studies
-* B.Econ. in Economics and Econometrics, Monash University Clayton, 2014
+**B.Econ. in Economics and Econometrics, Monash University Clayton**, 2014

-Work experience
+#### Work experience
 ====
-* **2017-Present** Institute of Strategic and International Studies (ISIS) Malaysia
+* **2017-Present**  - **Institute of Strategic and International Studies (ISIS) Malaysia**
-  * Fellow in the Economics, Trade, and Regional Integration programme
+  * Current: Fellow in the Economics, Trade, and Regional Integration programme
   * Past positions held: Senior Analyst, Analyst, Researcher

-* **2015-2017** Public Mutual Berhad
+* **2015-2017** - **Public Mutual Berhad**
   * Economics Executive in the Economics division

-Skills
+# Skills
 ====
 * Skill 1
 * Skill 2